-Karen Mason, Barry Mason, Micah Mason, Rachel Mason, Josh Mason, Fernando Aguilar, Freddie Bercovitz, David Gregory, Larry Flynt DIRECTED BY
+Karen Mason, Barry Mason, Micah Mason, Rachel Mason, Josh Mason, Fernando Aguilar, Freddie Bercovitz, David Gregory, Larry Flynt

-Rachel Mason, Kathryn Robson MPAA RATING
+Rachel Mason, Kathryn Robson

 It's difficult to describe the experience of watching Circus of Books, a Ryan Murphy produced feature doc directed by Rachel Mason that centers around Mason's own parents, Barry and Karen Mason, whose semblance to Jewish grandparents is undeniable yet whose lives practically define what it means to be truly interesting.
 Barry is a man of undeniable intelligence, it was Barry's financial struggles that largely kept him from capitalizing on that intelligence.
 Similarly, Karen's history as a journalist gave way to the family's need for a steady source of income.